angelozerr/mongo-jee/README.md

       	</context-param>

 When MongoServletContextListener is started it initializes default Mongo connection with com.mongodb.jee.[MongoHolder](https://github.com/angelozerr/mongo-jee/blob/master/mongo-jee/src/main/java/com/mongodb/jee/MongoHolder.java).
-After that, you can use retrive this Mongo .connection anywhere in your code like this:
+After that, you can retrieve this Mongo .connection anywhere in your code like this:

       	Mongo mongo = MongoHolder.connect();